 Have fun.
 Get creative.
 Use colored pens or pencils.
 Mark the fertile days in a particular color.
 Create your own private symbol for making love.
 Make notes about things that have meaning for you.

 I highly recommend that you do both as you learn to understand your fertility.
-The more details you learn about, the better you can predict your most fertile days, and increase your chances of getting pregnant.
+The more details you learn about yourself, the better you can predict your most fertile days, and increase your chances of getting pregnant.
 It will also give you very important information about the health of your fertility.
 Sometimes just knowing when you are supposed to be fertile is not enough, as you may have already found out.

 Save your ovulation calendars, as they will be an invaluable storage of knowledge to you and those you enlist as allies to help you on your fertility journey.